 "Implement a public notification process to inform the citizens of when and where CSOs occur.
-The process must include (a) mechanism to alert persons of the occurrence of CSOs and (b) a system to determine the nature and duration of conditions that are potentially harmful for users of receiving waters due to CSOs."
+The process must include (a) mechanism to alert persons of the occurrence of CSOs and (b) a

 Real-time CSO status updates can be viewed by the public on the department's website, https://my.spokanecity.org/publicworks/wastewater/cso/.
 The website includes the CSO number, location with map, and the date/time of any overflow event within the past 48 hours.
-It also informs the public and
+It also informs the public and recreational visitors that Spokane River water activities should be avoided in these areas during and after heavy rainfall or snowmelt.
+In 2018, there were approximately 2,142 views of this page on the department's website.

-Information kiosks regarding CSOs are located at three popular river access points.
+Information kiosks regarding CSOs are located at three popular river access points: Water Avenue, T.J.
+Meenach Bridge, and Plese Flats.
 If a dry weather overflow occurs, warning signs with orange flags are opened at these three locations to warn the public.
 When there is a dry weather overflow event, the City also notifies the Spokane Regional Health District and the Washington State Department of Ecology in accordance with the O&M Plan.